Graph distances of continuum long-range percolation: The case

 From the Markov inequality we deduce that

 as $N \to \infty$ for

-where $\varepsilon >0$ is arbitrarily small.
-From this we derive that there exists one translation of the unit cube, say $J$, which is connected to $I$ only by paths of length at least $m$ with high probability.
-We conclude that $D(N) \geq cm$ with high probability as desired.
+where $\varepsilon >0$ is arbitrarily small and $c$ denotes a positive constant.
+From this we derive that there exists at least one node, which is connected to $I_1$ only by paths of length at least $m$ with high probability.
+Hence, together with Remark \ref{mr1} we conclude that $D(N) \geq cm$ with high probability as desired.